 § 182.500 How are violations of this part determined for recipients other than individuals?

-A recipient other than an individual is in violation of the requirements of this part if the agency head or his or her designee determines, in writing, that—
+A recipient other than an individual is in violation of the requirements of this part if the Federal agency head or their designee determines, in writing, that:

-(a) The recipient has violated the requirements of subpart B of this part; or
+(a) The recipient has violated the requirements of subpart B; or

-(b) The number of convictions of the recipient's employees for violating criminal drug statutes in the workplace is large enough to indicate that the recipient has failed to make a good faith effort to provide a drug-free workplace.
+(b) The number of convictions of the recipient's employees for violating criminal drug statutes in the workplace is large enough to indicate that the recipient has failed to make a good-faith effort to provide a drug-free workplace.

 § 182.505 How are violations of this part determined for recipients who are individuals?

-An individual recipient is in violation of the requirements of this part if the agency head or his or her designee determines, in writing, that—
+A recipient who is an individual is in violation of the requirements of this part if the Federal agency head or their designee determines, in writing, that:

 (a) The recipient has violated the requirements of subpart C of this part; or